d-zucho/obsidian_the_grind/040 - Design/Grid Systems.md

 [[Spacing Systems|Spacial Systems]] define the rules of sizing and spacing #design/keywords

 **Grid Systems help you arrange content into structured propositions** #keywords #design/keywords

+Grids helps us :
+- apply a two-dimensional organization of information
+- we can use grids to organize text and images into pleasing visual hierarchies.
+- help us